 For the main part of the 2000s era, there was a fierce rivalry between the two tire suppliers.
 However, by the end of the decade, neither remained in the sport.
 So why Michelin and Bridgestone leave Formula 1?

-There was a combination of factors that led Bridgestone and Michelin to leave F1.
+Michelin and Bridgestone left F1 for several reasons.
 Michelin had a strained relationship with the FIA following the events of the 2005 United States Grand Prix, while Bridgestone could not justify the expenses of tire development.

 These tire manufacturers poured a lot of time and money into developing the perfect Formula 1 tires.
 However, by the end of the decade, neither tire was to be found in Formula 1, and they had been replaced by Pirelli.
 Keep reading to find out why.